Samuel Morse Felton Jr.

 Samuel Morse Felton Jr. (February 3, 1853 – March 11, 1930) was an American railroad executive.

 Early life

 Samuel Morse Felton Jr. was born on February 3, 1853, in Philadelphia, Pennsylvania.
 Felton was the son of Samuel Morse Felton Sr. (1809-1889), Civil War era influential president of the Philadelphia, Wilmington and Baltimore Railroad (1851-1865) and earlier of the Fitchburg Railroad, and the nephew of Cornelius Conway Felton and John B. Felton.

-He was an 1873 graduate of the Massachusetts Institute of Technology, where he was a member of the Chi Phi Fraternity.
+He was an 1873 graduate of the Massachusetts Institute of Technology, where he was a member of Chi Phi fraternity.

 Career

 Railroad career

 Felton entered the railroad industry as a rodman in Chester Creek, Pennsylvania, and worked his way up through engineer and superintendent positions.
 He developed a reputation for being able to rapidly facilitate the health of ailing railroads.
 He had quite a career as an engineer, superintendent and general manager of several railroads before rising into the presidency of both the Cincinnati, New Orleans and Texas Pacific Railway and Alabama Great Southern Railroad in 1890.
 He also led the Alton Railroad (1899–1907), the Mexican Central Railroad (1907), the Tennessee Central Railway and the Chicago Great Western Railway (1909–1925), before his own ailing health forced his retirement.